-Early on September 24, 2017, Anishinaabek Elder Josephine Mandamin will lead 15,000 people on the Ontario150 Great Lakes Water Walk, as a way of raising awareness, bringing healing and uniting cultures.
+Early on September 24, 2017, Indigenous water walkers will lead a diverse group of people from Toronto and beyond on the Great Lakes Water Walk, as a way of raising awareness, bringing healing, and uniting cultures.

 Indigenous elders will meet large groups of people at the mouths of the Credit and Rouge Rivers for a blessing of those historic watersheds.
 The two groups will then traverse Toronto’s Lake Ontario waterfront, joining finally at Ontario Place.

-Here, Josephine will lead a blessing of the Great Lakes with Chiefs of the two traditional territories crossed by the journey.
+Here, the elders will lead a blessing of the Great Lakes with the Chiefs of the two traditional territories crossed by the journey.
 The leaders of the Greater Toronto cultural and faith traditions, governments, businesses, youth, working people and voluntary associations will also come together as a tangible expression of reconciliation found in the common source of the Great Lakes waters.

 The Great Lakes Water Walk is a part of The Greatness Project initiated by the Lt.
 Governor of Ontario and implemented by a coalition of Indigenous and non-Indigenous partners, anchored by Ecologos.
 The event takes the first steps in establishing a national Walk the Water Day.